KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Status-Article.md

             @Column {}
         }

         The view is used by the ``KeyboardApp/HomeScreen`` component, and can be added as a standalone section, in e.g. an app's settings screen.
-It can be styled by applying a ``SwiftUICore/View/keyboardStatusSectionStyle(_:)`` view modifier.
+It can be styled with the ``SwiftUICore/View/keyboardStatusSectionStyle(_:)`` view modifier.
     }
 }